Where have all the Lobans gone, long time passing?

 1. Logans of Drumderfit.

 This tree begins with a four siblings, with Robert Logan (Loban) (b. ca. 1704–ca. 1780)= Isabel Forbes, merchant and tenant at Drumderfit, being the one with extensive known descendants.
 They were probably the parents of Robert Logan (b. ca. 1737-1749 d.
-1826), who was for a time a plantation owner in St. Thomas in the East, Jamaica, and who had a natural child with a “free mulatto” woman, this child also called Robert Logan (1778–1866), became a prominent settler in the Red River district of Manitoba , Canada; Cynthia published her research on him here.
+1826), who was for a time a plantation owner in St. Thomas in the East, Jamaica, and who had a natural child with a “free mulatto” woman, this child also called Robert Logan (1778–1866), became a prominent settler in the Red River district of what is now Manitoba , Canada; Cynthia published her research on him here.
 I have developed and analyzed a family tree for this line.

 2. Kenneth Logan of Ross & Comarty